elastest/elastest-data-manager/README.md

 You have the possibility to scale the number of HDFS datanodes, Alluxio workers and Elasticsearch nodes.

     # From main project folder

     # Start component (Linux, OSX)
     bin/startup-linux.sh

+    # Start component (Windows)
+    bin/startup-windows.ps1

     # View service status
     docker-compose -p edm ps

     # View logs
     docker-compose -p edm logs

 Please note that it will take some time (in the order of several seconds - depending on your system) for all the services to be fully available.

 Also note that if you are in a Linux host, you need to set vm.max_map_count of the host to at least 262144  in order to run the Elasticsearch container. (more info at https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).
 If you use the above startup-linux.sh script you don't have to do anything extra since it already contains code to do this.
 However, in order to be able to change your system settings, the script will prompt you for your sudo password.

 ### Accessing the web interfaces
 Each component provide its own web UI.
 Open you browser at one of the URLs below, where `dockerhost` is the name / IP of the host running the docker daemon.
 If using Linux, this is the IP of your linux box.
 If using OSX or Windows (via Boot2docker), you can find out your docker host by typing `boot2docker ip`.

 | Component               	| Port                                               |
 | ----------------------- 	| -------------------------------------------------- |